Dealing With Pool Leaks? These Patch Kits Plug the Problem Fast

 Type

 Peel-and-stick vinyl patches are probably the most popular type of pool repair, and they couldn’t be simpler to apply.
-Just remove the backing and hold over the damaged area for a few minutes.
+Just remove the backing and hold it over the damaged area for a few minutes.
 In some cases, it isn’t even necessary to empty the pool.
 Several waterproof tapes have similar properties.
-Heavy-duty vinyl patches usually need to have the adhesive applied separately.
+Heavy-duty vinyl patches typically require the application of adhesive separately.

-Small holes can often be repaired with “leak stoppers” that come in liquid form and are poured into the pool.
+Very small holes can often be repaired with “leak stoppers” that come in liquid form and are poured into the pool.
 They follow the flow of water towards the leak, then react with the air outside to form a plug.
-Products are nontoxic, and any residue is eventually flushed as the pool water changes.
+These products are nontoxic, and any residue is eventually flushed as the pool water changes.

-Cracks in fiberglass pools can be fixed with two-part epoxy resin.
-It can also be used on concrete.
+Cracks in fiberglass pools can be fixed with two-part epoxy resin, which can also be used on concrete.
 Specific plaster repair products are also widely available.

 Wet or Dry Application